pschatzmann/TinyRobotics/Platforms.md

 ### Others

 You can compile this project on the __desktop__, __single-board computers__ (e.g. Raspbery PI) or for other __microcontroller frameworks__ e.g. ESP32 IDF, Zephyr, STM32 Cube IDC, etc using CMAKE.

+### Internal Emulator

+This library contains a simple Arduino Stream/Print emulattion that can be used to build this library locally with the help of cmake.

+Further info can be found in the [TinyRobotics/arduino](src/TinyRobotics/arduino/README.md) folder

+### External Arduino Emulator

+To have access to the complete Arduino functionality you can use my [Arduino-Emulator](https://github.com/pschatzmann/Arduino-Emulator).

+Further info on how to use this functionality (on a Raspberry PI) can be found in the [raspberry-pi](raspberry-pi/README.md) folder.